When the World Drops In to Town

 Click here to preview or purchase the lead sheet through Sheet Music Plus.

-Click here to listen to the song on Apple Music.
+Click here to listen to the sea shanty version on Apple Music, or here to listen to the original version.

-Click here to listen to the song on Spotify.
+Click here to listen to the sea shanty version on Spotify, or here to listen to the original version.

-Thanks to Anthony Panacci of Trax Ahead Studio for the mixing and mastering! www.panaccimusic.com
+Thanks to Anthony Panacci of Trax Ahead Studio for the mixing and mastering of the original version! www.panaccimusic.com

 WHEN THE WORLD DROPS IN TO TOWN Words and music by David Kai ©2020